 - Maximum time for applicant to accept offer: 30 days

 Must have a valid reason to defer.
-Deferment must be approved by Associate Dean of Admissions and Student Affairs and Dean of College.
+Deferment must be approved by the Office of Admissions, who will submit the request to the Dean.

 Early Decision Program